Ashington: Geography

 Ashington is in south east Northumberland, which is a largely urban area adjacent to Newcastle.
 Most of the area is of flat ground formed during the Carboniferous period when ancient tropical swamp forests were buried and formed the coal seams that have given this area its significance.
 The local geology is of yellow sandstone.
 The land to the north west of the town is slightly undulating due to mining subsidence, which sometimes causes farmland to be flooded.
 The south east part of the town is slightly raised giving views to the north.
 From certain parts of town the Cheviot Hills are visible about 30 mi to the north.

 The town is roughly square in shape, lying north to south.
 The town centre is in the north of the town.
 South of this are residential areas.
 Farmland is on both east and west flanks.
 The south part is residential bordered by the River Wansbeck to the south.
-To the east of the town is the small coastal town of Newbiggin and to the west is the small village of Bothal, also on the River Wansbeck.
+To the east of the town is the coastal town of Newbiggin and to the west is the small village of Bothal, also on the River Wansbeck.
 South of the town is the small village of North Seaton which once had its own pit.
 North of the town about 2 miles is the village of Linton and north east of the town is Lynemouth.

 To the north of the town is Queen Elizabeth II Country Park which contains a lake surrounded by pine woodland plantation.
 The original Ashington Colliery was on the north west of the town and the smaller Woodhorn Pit was on the north east.